 Make sure you check your local tax laws to see if you need to charge sales tax for your photographs.

 You may want to also consider adding a non-disparagement clause to your photography invoices and/or contracts.
 Protect yourself against a crazy client posting negative reviews online!

 Double-check your invoices before they go out, whether you’re using invoicing software or a simple PDF invoice attached to an email.

 Make sure there is no misinformation, typographical errors, or bad grammar.
 Not only are mistakes embarrassing, in the case of business invoices, but they can also be costly as well.

-While the complete scope of tax law for professional photographers can’t be covered here, consider these tax return tips:
+While the complete scope of tax law for professional photographers and small business owners can’t be covered here, consider these tax return tips :